sofianedjerbi/agents/test-automator.md

 3. Test behavior, not implementation
 4. Deterministic tests - no flakiness
 5. Fast feedback - parallelize when possible
+6. **E2E with Playwright**: ALWAYS use playwright-selector agent for selectors

 ## Output
 - Test suite with clear test names